 ORGANIC RAW RUSTIC VEGETARIAN

-MUST HAVE: Fresh coconut water served in its shell (rare in London), Super salad, Grilled halloumi cheese (less fat than hard and most creamy cheese).
+MUST HAVE: Fresh coconut water served in its shell (rare in London).
+Super salad.
+Grilled halloumi cheese (sheep’s milk is easier to digest, lower in lactose and has less fat than the hard and triple-cream cheese).

 First Floor, 14 Neal’s Yard, Covent Garden, London WC2H 9DP

 ORGANIC, VEGAN, NO ALCOHOL